 That’s how it worked with “Somebody that I?used to Know” as well.
 For many weeks, it was in the outer rotation, if you will, and gaining critical acclaim.
 Then, schools of dead fish started floating in the crimson sea when all of the so-called top 40 radio stations put Gotye’s tune into heavy, heavy rotation.

-Page 2 of 2 - Very soon, sadly and inevitably, the hooves of the Seven Horses started shaking the earth under our feet and their rumble could soon be heard thundering on the horizon when Gotye’s unpolished gem was copied.
+Very soon, sadly and inevitably, the hooves of the Seven Horses started shaking the earth under our feet and their rumble could soon be heard thundering on the horizon when Gotye’s unpolished gem was copied.
 Suddenly, a bunch of so-called musical artists felt compelled to weigh in with their own versions of the tune.
 My gag reflex hadn’t kicked in with such gusto since I was a child refusing to swallow a mouthful of cooked peas at the dining room table.

 Then, giant mutant frogs started hopping out of the blood red sea and vomiting out their guts, and bowling ball-sized hail started crashing down from the sky when the dreaded "remix" of "Somebody that I used to Know" was unleashed on society, featuring digitized hand-claps, drum machines and other computer beeps and blips.
 You know, just like every other song these days features.
 Double-click a computer software application icon, press a couple of buttons, and you can start claiming you’re a musician.